 (Article 17) and any compensation limits (Article 23), but also sets out detailed rules for excluding or limiting a Haulier’s Liability for cargo loss or damage in certain circumstances.

-At the Client’s request, Anglo-Pol European Transport Ltd can arrange Cargo in transit Insurance underwritten by the globally recognised Lloyds of London syndicate.
+At the Client’s request, Anglo-Pol Transport Ltd can arrange Cargo in transit Insurance underwritten by the globally recognised Lloyds of London syndicate.

 The Cargo Insurance premium represents a fraction of the insured value.